It’s 3 am.

 Step 1) Start with a thick 2-inch double-sided piece of Velcro.
 You’ll only need about 6-8 inches.
 Here’s where I purchased my Velcro.

 Step 2) Cut (two) 6-8 inch pieces.
 Stick the back sides of the Velcro together (they should be sticky like the back of a sticker).
 Now you will have a double-sided Velcro piece.
-Lift up the feathers on the rooster’s neck and wrap it around the neck, nice and tight.
+Lift up the feathers on the rooster’s neck and wrap it around the neck.
+Your goal is to have it fit the neck, similar to a dog collar.
+Don’t make it too tight, just enough that when he tries to expand his voicebox during a crow, the collar will stop it.
 You make have to play around with the fit to make sure it isn’t too tight, but just right.

 It will reduce the sound just enough to sound more like a burp than an actual crow.
 This is perfect for the urban setting!
 Just listen to the sound of my rooster’s muted crowing…